AgentMC/Sao18/Translate/En/PR-III-01.md

 A sword of black and white, aligned vertically.
 Surrounding it, flowers of blue roses and yellow-brawn osmanthus.
 It is the emblem of "Star King" now becoming a legend.

-Thirty years have already passed, after the King and the Queen have left the royal palace Central Cathedral on the main star Cardinal (//yes, it’s definitely “star” though they mean “planet” – and use term planet further/).
+Thirty years have already passed, after the King and the Queen have left the royal palace Central Cathedral on the main star Cardina (//yes, it’s definitely “star” though they mean “planet” – and use term planet further/).

 Suteica only fourteen years old and Lauranei still only 15 years old, have never been directly audited.
 Both of them, however, were brought up with plenty of funny stories from their mothers who were also warriors.
 And the mothers also conveyed many old stories from their mothers as well.

 The Shtolienen family and the Arabel family have been serving to the Star King as Konoe mechanics —  It seems that at that time it was called "knight" — during all the period of his reign that spanned two hundred years from the very beginning. (//Complex wordplay here and above.
 Old and new names both read “kishi”: knight (騎士) and “machine samurai” – mechanic (機士).
 Based on this, above there is a form “integrity mechanic” (整合機士) pronounced very similar to “integrity knight” (整合騎士).
 Finally the last form used is “Konoe mechanic” (近衛機士), where Konoe (近衛) is the name of special guards serving, protecting and reporting solely to Emperor in Japan - https://ja.wikipedia.org/wiki/近衛兵, i.e. Kirito’s personal battle mechanics squad.
 Riding mech dragons. /)

-The ancestor before the seventh generation, the knights Teise Shtolienen and Ronnie Arabel protected the Star King before the throne and raised martial arts in the fight against the four emperors who had already exercised power on the Cardinal’s 1st continent.
+The ancestor before the seventh generation, the knights Teise Shtolienen and Ronnie Arabel protected the Star King before the throne and raised martial arts in the fight against the four emperors who had already exercised power on the Cardina’s 1st continent.
 The emperors and great aristocrats who had kept the expertise were abolished their power, and all the people who were oppressed in my territory were released.

 The king then developed the first machine dragon, surpassing the continent, and exceeding the "end wall of the world" which had risen to the full of the atmosphere.

 People patiently negotiate with the ancient God Beasts who had been in the undeveloped land, sometimes winning a one-on-one battle, pioneering fertile settlements one after another, and each tribe got it’s own country to maintain, even goblins and orks, which at that time were called "sub-people" and discriminated.

-The eyes of the king who overcame all the stars of Cardinal eventually head towards the infinite universe.
+The eyes of the king who overcame the entireety of the star of Cardina eventually head towards the infinite universe.

 Finally, we made the improvement and carried out the departure from the atmosphere.

-Found a planet that is a satellite to Cardinal and orbits Solus, named Admina.
+Found a planet that is a satellite to Cardina and orbits Solus, named Admina.

 After opening up a regular route by the dragon for navigation of large stars, after building the first immigrant city in the Admina star, he was supposed to be the first star of the underworld first.